rortian/jung2/README.txt

 To load jung2 in eclipse, you need to overcome an eclipse limitation: Eclipse projects cannot contain subprojects.
-(Jung2 contains 5 sub-projects).
+(Jung2 contains 6 sub-projects).
 The common work-around is to make eclipse think that each sub-project is a top-level project.

 The most common way to proceed is as follows:

-Add each subproject (jung-api, jung-graph-impl, jung-visualization, jung-algorithms, jung-samples) as a top-level project in eclipse, each with its own classpath dependencies.
+Add each subproject (jung-api, jung-graph-impl, jung-visualization, jung-algorithms, jung-samples, jung-io) as a top-level project in eclipse, each with its own classpath dependencies.

 One approach is to use the eclipse feature for importing existing projects